Rubicon

 Rubicon [Space Transport Corp.]

-The Suborbital Tourism Vehicle (STV), dubbed Rubicon, is a reusable suborbital manned spacecraft, designed to carry as many as three people to a 100 km altitude.
+The Suborbital Tourism Vehicle (STV), dubbed Rubicon, was a reusable suborbital crewed spacecraft, designed by Space Transport Corporation to carry as many as three people on a suborbital flight to a 100 km altitude.

 The STC Suborbital Tourism Vehicle (STV) was inspired by the X-Prize competition, but also to provide commercial space tourism.
-Development is under way for the vehicle, which will be capable of winning the $10M competition by launching three people to space (100 km) twice in a two-week period.
+The vehicle was to be capable of winning the $10M competition by launching three people to space (100 km) twice in a two-week period.

-Power is provided by seven identical solid rocket engines – each is 12 inches in diameter and approximately 10 feet long.
-Six of the engines are in a ring configuration around the seventh central engine.
-For liftoff, four engines will be ignited.
-After first stage burnout, the two remaining outer engines will be fired for a second stage.
-The central engine is fired alone for the third stage.
-The vehicle is almost completely reusable – the engines are cleaned and repacked for the next flight.
-The vehicle's Attitude Control System (ACS) consists of attitude/position sensing equipment, compressed air jets to provide attitude adjustment as requested by the electronics.
-Loaded and fueled, the vehicle will weigh approximately 5500 lbs and stand 23 feet high.
+Power was provided by seven identical solid rocket engines – each is 12 inches in diameter and approximately 10 feet long.
+Six of the engines were in a ring configuration around the seventh central engine.
+For liftoff, four engines were to be ignited.
+After first stage burnout, the two remaining outer engines were to be fired as a second stage.
+The central engine was to be fired alone for the third stage.
+The vehicle was to be almost completely reusable – the engines were to be cleaned and repacked for the next flight.
+The vehicle's Attitude Control System (ACS) consisted of attitude/position sensing equipment, compressed air jets to provide attitude adjustment as requested by the electronics.
+Loaded and fueled, the vehicle was to weigh approximately 5500 lbs and stand 23 feet high.

 Version Stage 1